Dan245/DurabilityViewer/README.md

+If I have time I'll try and update this to 1.19.4

 # DurabilityViewer

 This is another mod that shows your item durabilities as I couldn't find one that had everything I wanted.